Björn Ulvaeus: Pre-ABBA

-While filming a nostalgic schlager special for television in May 1969, Björn met eighteen-year-old future wife and singer-songwriter Agnetha Fältskog.
+While filming a nostalgic schlager special for television in May 1969, Björn met nineteen-year-old future wife and singer-songwriter Agnetha Fältskog.

 Björn Ulvaeus continued recording and touring with Hootenanny Singers to great acclaim while working as in-house producer at Polar Record Company (headed by future manager Stig Anderson), with Benny as his new partner.
 The twosome produced records by other artists and continued writing songs together.
 Polar artist Arne Lamberts Swedish version of "A Flower in My Garden" ("Fröken Blåklint") was one of Björn & Benny's first in-house productions.
 In December 1969, they recorded the new song "She's My Kind of Girl", which became their first single as a duo.
 It was released in March 1970, giving them a minor hit in Sweden and a top-ten hit in Japan two years later.

 The Hootenanny Singers entered Svensktoppen, the Swedish radio charts, in 1970 with "Omkring Tiggarn Från Luossa", a cover of an old folk-schlager song.
 It remained on the charts for 52 consecutive weeks, a record which endured until 1990; the song was produced by Björn and Benny, and had Ulvaeus's solo vocal and Benny's piano.